TL;DR

 - Known disagreements or edge-case answers from your team

-- Existing help docs to link out to (avoid duplication)
+- Existing help docs to link out to (so it deep-links instead of duplicating)

-- Compliance constraints (regulated language to use verbatim)
+- Compliance constraints (regulated language to quote verbatim)

 Copy-ready prompt